The Voyage of Callisto

 There is something about dolphins that never fails to lift the spirit.
 On a couple of occasions when we were feeling down and exhausted, especially after the long night passages, a pod of dolphins suddenly appeared out of nowhere and played alongside us almost as though they could sense we needed cheering up.

-During the passage to Howth we went from pootling along under full sail in a gentle F2 to sailing hard pressed under a double reefed main and genoa recording a maximum speed of 8.2 knots after being very sudddenly hit by an F6/F7 squall which came out of nowhere and laid us flat until we hastily rounded up and put the reefs in.
-Katabatic wind off the mountains perhaps?
+During the passage to Howth we went from pootling along under full sail in a gentle Force 2 to sailing hard pressed even under a double reefed main and genoa recording a maximum speed of 8.2 knots after being very sudddenly hit by a Force 6/7 squall which came out of nowhere, subsequently whipping up quite a choppy sea, and laid us flat.
+We hastily rounded up, sails flogging noisily adding more drama to the moment, and put the reefs in.
+I had never before experienced such a sudden large and dramatic increase in wind speed, Katabatic wind off the mountains perhaps?